TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-10-29-whatsapp-most-popular-internet-app-in-zimbabwe.md

 Facebook's starting mission was, "to give people the power to build community and bring the world closer together."

-In 2017, that mission statement was updated to
+In 2017, that mission statement was updated to:

+### "To Give people the power to build community and bring the world closer together."

 ![Mark Zuckerberg and his connectivity brain trust (from left): Hamid Hemmati, Andy Cox, and Yael Maguire.
 ART STREIBER](https://www.wired.com/wp-content/uploads/2016/01/fb_15-group2.jpg)